wnyc/django-crowdsourcing/docs/producers/options.rst

 **Require login**

-When set, only users who are logged into the site can enter this survey.
+When set, only logged in users can enter this survey.

 **Allow multiple submissions**

-If you don't allow multiple submissions and don't require login, then Crowdsourcing will use the IP address of users who are not logged in to block multiple submissions.
+If you don't allow multiple submissions and don't require login, then Crowdsourcing will use the ip address of users who are not logged in to block multiple submissions.

 **Moderate submissions**